 I am not here to argue the case of whether she should have touched the shark or not, but more to take a closer look at the role that sharks can play in the conservation of their own, and on a much larger scale, the ocean.
-Shark’s have forever been portrayed as vicious man-eaters and because of this perception, humans have sought to reduce their numbers year after year.
-To be specific, between 70-100 million individual sharks are killed each year by people.
-Not only do they purposely get hunted and slaughtered in various parts of the world, a shocking and uneducated attempt at reducing or eradicating a population, but they are also specifically targeted as a food source and their fins are used in one of the most sickening delicacies across Asia, shark fin soup.
+Shark’s have forever been portrayed as vicious man eaters and because of this perception, humans have sought to reduce their numbers year after year.
+Not only do they purposely get hunted and slaughtered in various parts of the world, a shocking and uneducated attempt at reducing or eradicating a population, they are specifically targeted as a food source and their fins are used in one of the most sickening delicacies across Asia, shark fin soup.
 The history of their portrayal in the media could not be any more wrong.
 They are some of the planets most evolutionary advanced species that have survived millions and millions of years and could not be any more perfectly adapted to their natural environment.
 Their “man-eater” label is a result of irrational hype stemming from media sources and the film industry, when in fact attacks on humans are very few and far between – more people are killed each year by coconuts than sharks.

 A New Era of Sustainable Choices

 In recent years, the popularity of eco-tourism has increased rapidly.
 With a generation of individuals aware that their choices have direct and indirect consequences on the environment and the species that inhabit it, many more tourists and adventurers are turning to eco-tourism options when planning a holiday or activity.
 Eco tourism is a form of tourism which is intended to be environmentally low impact, sustainable and expected to aid the protection and conservation of the said environment and its community.